 Earn a unique Master of Science (M.S.) degree in Global Child Health from the St. Jude Children's Research Hospital Graduate School of Biomedical Sciences.
 Developed in collaboration with the St. Jude Department of Global Pediatric Medicine, the program is designed to offer students transformative education needed to enhance the treatment and care of childhood cancers and catastrophic illnesses in an evolving world.

-Students will learn to identify evidence needed to improve child health in target environments and generate the required evidence.
-By learning to apply systematic, scientific, evidence-based approaches, students will be able to facilitate delivery of timely, comprehensive and effective health care programs to children who need it.
+Students learn to identify and generate evidence needed to improve child health in target environments.
+By learning to apply systematic, scientific, evidence-based approaches, students are able to facilitate delivery of timely, comprehensive and effective health care programs to children who need it.
 The Global Child Health program equips students to work with leaders across disciplines, critically examine assumptions and beliefs, and engage in an invigorating, collaborative quest for learning and personal development.

-Throughout the program, students are supported with exceptional benefits, an integrated online and on-campus experience, and mentorship by world-renowned faculty and thought leaders in pediatric global health and education.
+Throughout the program, students are supported with exceptional resources, an integrated online course of study, on-campus workshops and experiences, and mentorship by world-renowned faculty and thought leaders in pediatric global health and education.
 Students can also leverage partnerships St. Jude has formed with collaborators around the globe.